Microsoft Teams for Remote Work on Mac, iPhone, and iPad

 Teams tries to be everything, so it helps to know which parts earn their keep.
 After weeks of real use, these are the ones we leaned on constantly:

 - Threaded replies.
 Replying inside a thread instead of the main feed keeps a topic together.
-It sounds small, but on a busy day it is the difference between following a discussion and drowning in it.
+It sounds small, but on a busy day it is the difference between following a discussion and losing the plot.

 - Meetings with background blur.
-Video quality on the Mac was sharp, and the blur and custom background options saved us when the room behind us was a mess.
+Video on the Mac was sharp, and the blur and custom background options saved us when the room behind us was a mess.
+On the Mac you now share your screen through the native macOS screen picker, so choosing a single window or a full display feels like the rest of the system rather than a Teams-only panel.

 - Files that live with the conversation.
-Drop a document into a channel and it lands in the shared library, where the whole team can open and co-edit it.
+Drop a document into a channel and it lands in the shared SharePoint library behind that team, where everyone can open and co-edit it in Word, Excel, or PowerPoint.
 No more digging through email attachments.
+Note that this puts the file on company storage, not your personal drive, which is usually what you want at work but worth understanding.

 Practical tips we wish we had known sooner